Ernest Myers (author): Writing

 Myers published poetry in The Puritans (1869), translated the Odes of Pindar (1874), followed in 1877 by a volume entitled Poems.
 A further, larger volume of his own poetry followed in 1880, The Defence of Rome and Other Poems, and he contributed an article on Aeschylus to a collection of Classical essays edited by Evelyn Abbott.

 In 1882 he collaborated with Andrew Lang and Walter Leaf on books XVII-XXIV of Homer's Iliad (a companion volume to a translation of the Odyssey).

 Further volumes of poetry followed in the coming years: The Judgement of Prometheus (1886); and Gathered Poems (1904).
 He also wrote Lord Althorp: a biography (1890).

 Family

 In London, in 1883, Myers married Nora Margaret Lodge (1858–1952) (a sister of George Edward Lodge), and they had five children.
 The family moved from London to Chislehurst in 1891.
-Their elder son - who may have been the subject of Myers’ poem Infant Eyes - died as a soldier in France in 1918, the last year of World War I.
+Their elder son - who may have been the subject of Myers’ poem Infant Eyes - died as a soldier in France in 1918, the last year of World War I. Their son Rollo Hugh Myers, born in 1892, became a music critic, author and translator.

 Myers maintained a love of physical exercise throughout his life, including swimming, riding, lawn tennis, walking, and golf.
 He died on 25 November 1921 at Etchingham, Sussex, aged 77.